railwayapp/docs/src/docs/develop/variables.md

 ---

 Service variables are provided whenever you build, deploy, or run `railway run`.
-When defined, they are made available to you application at runtime as environment variables.
+When defined, they are made available to your application at runtime as environment variables.

 Variables are made available in the following scenarios: